lucas-vilar/python_fundamentals/oriented_object_programming/README.md

 # Oriented object programming

 Oriented object programming (OOP) is progamming paradigm based in "objects":
-- Classes: Data types defined by the users
+- Classes: Data types defined by the user
 - Objects: Are instances of classes that have individual data.
 A unique class can have several Objects.
 - Methods: Are functions inside the class.
 It describes the objects' behavior.
 - Attributes: Represent different features of the class.